concept-plus/fda-go-design/README.md

 ## Participatory Design

-The Concept Plus team held a workshop with two users and worked together to design the initial fdago prototype.
+The Concept Plus team held a workshop with two users and worked together to design the initial FDA-GO prototype.
 During the workshop the team presented initial design ideas to users during a whiteboard session and users were asked for feedback and recommendations.
 Throughout the workshop the design was refined and initial designs were accepted by both users and the team.

 ## Interviews